howtographql/howtographql/content/backend/graphql-scala/0-introduction.md

 ### Motivation

-Scala is quite popular nowadays and it's often chosen to deliver efficient and distributed systems.
+Scala is very popular language nowadays and it's often chosen to deliver efficient and distributed systems.
 It leverages the Java VM, known mostly for its efficiency.
-Support of Functional Programming of Scala and power of Java make able to deliver applications fast in either develompent or runtime.
+Support of Functional Programming and power of Java make able to deliver applications fast in either development or runtime.

 In the next chapters you'll learn how to build your own GraphQL server using Scala and the following technologies:
   * [Scala](https://www.scala-lang.org/) Scala language